Genetic (DNA) Testing

 Petitioners must request that the selected laboratory in the U.S. send a collection kit for each beneficiary directly to the following address:

 Information for the Beneficiary in Honduras

 Once the DNA kit arrives at the Embassy, beneficiaries will be contacted by the U.S. Embassy to schedule an appointment.
 Any questions may be directed to the U.S. Embassy DNA e-mail address at email@example.com.
-On the appointment day, the beneficiary must appear in person with two color passport photographs (2"x2"), a valid passport and a photocopy, an address of the petitioner in the United States.
+On the appointment day, the beneficiary must appear in person with two color passport photographs (2"x2"), a valid passport, a photocopy of the passport, and the address of the petitioner in the United States.
 Failure to produce satisfactory documentation will result in delays.
 The beneficiary must pay a fee in cash (exact change) to the laboratory at the U.S. Embassy at the time of sample collection.
-The current fee per applicant is US$ 20, or its equivalent in Lempiras.
+The current fee per applicant is US$ 22, or its equivalent in Lempiras.
 Applicants must not eat or drink anything three hours prior to the collection time.
 This includes gum and candy.

 What Happens Next?

 If the genetic test results support the claimed relationship, the Consular Section will notify the beneficiary of the positive results and remind the beneficiary to complete any pending documentation.
 If there is no documentation pending, an immigrant visa will be issued and the applicant will be informed.